-Greensboro Child Custody Lawyer
+Child Custody Lawyer in Greensboro

 Our founder, Barbara Morgenstern, instills her philosophy in the firm.
 She believes in presenting realistic alternatives to clients in order to cause as little harm as possible during the process.
 This holds true for all of our cases.
 We want to represent you in a way that achieves your goals but avoids any legal pitfalls.